usnistgov/mpilogging/README.md

 2 of 3 : INFO : an info message
 ```

-**Warning:** Be aware that the `MPIGatheredFileHandler` will deadlock if
+**Warning:** Be aware that the `MPIGatheredFileHandler` will deadlock if an
-all ranks do not log at the same time.
+event is not logged by all ranks, e.g., if it is made within a conditional
+that not all ranks branch into.
 If this is a concern, then
 `MPIScatteredFileHandler` is recommended.

 ## Testing